iPhone Info and Links

 Not for everyone - but try it out - you can always turn it off if it doesn’t suit you.

-The kids (and some adults) might be sending a lot of time on Apple Arcade for the next month.
-After that - they might be sending US$4.99 a month - or asking you to.
+The kids (and some adults) might be spending a lot of time on Apple Arcade.
+They might also be spending US$4.99 a month - or asking you to.

 Dark Mode.
 It's designed to be easier on your eyes.
 It's an option with this update.
 Try it out.
 You can change back to Light Mode in Settings > Display and Brightness

-Not new - but really handy.
-You can use your fancy Apple Wireless headphones with your Apple TV.
+You can use bluetooth headphones including Apple AirPods with your Apple TV.